 - A federal district court decision holding portions of the TLC revocation-on-conviction policy to be unconstitutional, which led to a multi-million dollar settlement for the plaintiff class;

 - A state court decision opening TLC courts to the public.

-I have also argued commercial cases for small business owners and large financial institutions as well as on behalf of taxi drivers who alleged taxi fleet managers had overcharged them.
-I have won for my clients more than $3 million in judgments in commercial actions.
+Dan has also handled commercial cases for small business owners and large financial institutions as well as on behalf of taxi drivers who alleged taxi fleet managers had overcharged them.
+He has won more than $3 million in judgments in commercial actions.

-Early in my career, I was associated with Skadden Arps Slate Meagher & Flom, where I specialized in securities, real estate and commercial litigation.
-Later, I was the lead writer in a treatise on securities litigation.
+Early in his career, Dan was associated with Skadden Arps Slate Meagher & Flom, where he specialized in securities, real estate and commercial litigation.
+Later, he was the lead writer in a treatise on securities litigation.

-I am also an accomplished journalist and have written widely about law and other topics for publications including the New York Times, The Wall Street Journal, The American Lawyer, Forbes.com and Forbes Magazine, Slate and the Daily News.
+Dan is also an accomplished journalist and has written widely about law and other topics for publications including the New York Times, The Wall Street Journal, The American Lawyer, Forbes.com and Forbes Magazine, Slate and the Daily News.

-A native New Yorker, I am a graduate of Wesleyan University and the Columbia University School of Law, where I was a Harlan Fiske Stone Scholar, a teaching assistant and an editor of the Journal of Law and Social Problems.
+A native New Yorker, Dan is a graduate of Wesleyan University and the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar, a teaching assistant and an editor of the Journal of Law and Social Problems.

-I am a member of the bar of the State of New York, the Second Circuit Court of Appeals and the United States Supreme Court and have been profiled in The American Lawyer and in The New York Times.
+Dan is a member of the bar of the State of New York, the Second Circuit Court of Appeals and the United States Supreme Court and has been profiled in The American Lawyer and in The New York Times.